mldock/mldock.github.io/docs/guide/coreConcepts.md

 # Core Concepts

-To achieve our goal of **"build local, deploy everywhere"**, MLDOCK brings together docker and cloud sdks to help you develop and put your model in the cloud.
+To achieve our goal of **"build local, deploy everywhere"**, MLDOCK brings together docker and cloud SDK's to help you develop and put your model in the cloud.
 For extra convenience, MLDOCK throws in container templating and a self-standing container life-cycle runtime.

 ![mldock full features](/images/mldock-full-features.png)